Legal aid in the United States: History

-Prominent figures
+Prominent figures and institutions

 Reginald Heber Smith is one of the most influential figures when it comes to legal aid in the United States.
 He is most well known for his 1919 book Justice and the Poor.
 In this book, he was critical of legal aid in the U.S., according to legal scholar John M.A.
 DiPippa.
 DiPippa wrote “For Smith, the true dawn of "modem legal aid work" happened in 1890, when Arthur Von Briesen took over the management of the German Legal Aid Society, dropped the "German" reference, and began publication in English, thereby broadening its scope beyond German immigrants.”
 He also believed geographical coverage should be expanded and that legal aid societies should take in a broader range of cases to address more legal issues at hand.
 This led him to say that the government should address this issue by funding it.
 The framework and critiques he provided in his book would go on to be adopted in the future, first in the Legal Services Program (LSP) of the Office of Economic Opportunity (OEO), and then later within the Legal Services Corporation (LSC).

 Office of Economic Opportunity (OEO)

 The first legal aid program to exist at the federal level was implemented though the Office of Economic Opportunity (OEO), founded in 1965.
-The OEO was established through the Economic Opportunity Act as part of the Johnson administration's war on poverty.
+The OEO was established through the Economic Opportunity Act as part of the Johnson administration's War on Poverty.
 The first director of OEO, Sargent Shriver.
 He was persuaded by Jean and Edgar Cahn that funds should be moved towards the provision of legal aid, which spawned the Legal Services Program (LSP) within the OEO.
 In an interview in which Shriver was asked which program from the war on poverty he most preferred, he replied that "I am proudest of Legal Services because I recognized that it had the greatest potential for changing the system under which people's lives were being exploited."
+Throughout the 1960s and 1970s the OEO helped to expand federally funded legal aid services to both citizens and immigrants.
+It was not until the Reagan administration in the early 1980s that the OEO faced significantly restrictions and funding cutbacks.